gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

 ??? info "Game crashes during or after load"
     * Make sure you started with a clean install (after pressing Uninstall on Steam, manually wipe the remainders in the folder).
     * A corrupted save file can be a problem if you were playing on a newer version before downgrading.
 This can be fixed by [downgrading your savefile](../downgrading/#downgrading-the-savefile).
-    * If you have added modded cars and saved them near your savehouse, your savefile may be corrupted. and saved them near your savehouse, your savefile will be corrupted.
+    * If you have added modded cars and saved them near your savehouse, your savefile may be corrupted.
 Change the saved car using this [software](https://x3t-infinity.com/GTAIV_SE).
     * If the problem persists, try deleting or disabling each mod to see which one is causing the problem.

 ??? info "Game randomly crashes mid-game"